 These things are just overblown Markov chains.
 All they do is predict the most likely next word, and then do that again, and again.

-While that description isn’t technically wrong (except they’re not Markov chains in the traditional sense), it’s glossing over a huge important piece of information.
-The context that these LLMs use is huge.
+While that description isn’t technically wrong (except they’re not Markov chains), it’s glossing over a huge important piece of information.
+The context that these LLMs use is huge. *The “context” of an LLM is the input provided.
+That’s the prompt and any other instructions provided as natural language to the model.
 GPT-4 can use up to 32,000 tokens (the OpenAI marketing website says “over 25,000 words”) in its context, so when it’s predicting the most likely next token, it’s using all of that context to do it.
 And then adding that new token to the context and doing it again, and again, and again.

 Chatbots don’t chat